-Fig. 117.-Type of electrodynamometer suitable for radio current measurement where R and L are the resistance and inductance of the metal ring and N the number of turns in the coil.
+trodynamometer suitable for radio current measurement

+Current in the coil induces an opposing current in the ring, which is then repelled.
+The torque acting on the ring is proportional to where R and L are the resistance and inductance of the metal ring and N the number of turns in the coil.
 The deflection will therefore depend on the frequency, which is a serious limitation on the usefulness of the instrument.
-For frequencies so high, however, that R is small compared with ωL , the deflections are independent of frequency.
+For frequencies so high, however, that R is small compared with $\omega L$ , the deflections are independent of frequency.
 Care should be taken to keep the instrument away from other parts of the circuit, so that no large magnetic fields may act upon it.